Everything PR News

 A founder reviewing a media coverage dashboard with a senior practitioner from one of the an early-stage PR companies for startups.

-Part of the EPR Startup PR & AI Visibility Cluster.
-Master pillar: The 100 Best Startups for PR in 2026 — The Master Pillar.
+Part of the Everything-PR Startup PR & AI Visibility cluster.
+Master pillar: The 100 Best Startups for PR in 2026.

 Key Takeaways

-• Match Agency to Stage: The right PR partner for a seed-stage startup is structurally different from one serving a pre-IPO company.
+• Match agency to stage.
+The right PR partner for a seed-stage startup is structurally different from one serving a pre-IPO company.

-• Pricing Tiers: Retainers range from ~$5K-$10K for foundational PR to $20K-$40K+ for integrated, multi-market campaigns with senior counsel.
+• Pricing tiers.
+Retainers range from ~$5K–$10K for foundational PR to $20K–$40K+ for integrated, multi-market campaigns with senior counsel.

-• GEO is Now a Requirement: A PR firm without a working Generative Engine Optimization practice is operating in the previous era.
+• GEO is now a requirement.
+A PR firm without a working Generative Engine Optimization practice is operating in the previous era.

 Best for Seed & Series A Startups